University of Westminster

-- Today 2,500 users benefit from enhanced search, find and content linking capabilities
+- Today over 2,500 users benefit from enhanced search, find and content linking capabilities

-- Improved document management capabilities have made it possible for the University to reduce its reliance on paper, in line with its green strategy
+- Improved document management capabilities reduced the university's reliance on paper, in line with its green strategy

-- Secure data storage and collaboration workflows have streamlined working practices
+- Secure data storage and collaboration workflow streamlined working practices

-- Integration of Alfresco with the university’s web publishing system has streamlined and improved web content management
+- Integration of Alfresco with the University’s web publishing system improved web content management

-- Mobile access to documentation means knowledge workers now have secure access to resources, wherever they are based
+- Mobile access to documentation means staff have secure access to resources, wherever they are based

 - Each service unit has the flexibility to operate its own individual business environment